brainfucksec/neovim-lua/README.md

 ## Thanks to:

-- [All the contributors](https://github.com/brainfucksec/neovim-lua/graphs/contributors) who helped improve this setup with their reports and advices.

-- All the authors of the sources mentioned above.
+- [All the contributors](https://github.com/brainfucksec/neovim-lua/graphs/contributors) who helped improve this setup with their reports and advices and all the authors of the sources mentioned above.

-- The users of [/r/Neovim](https://old.reddit.com/r/neovim/) subreddit for the support of the configuration.